deep-thought-labs/infinite/guides/GETTING_STARTED.md

 # Getting Started with Infinite Drive

-**🎯 Goal**: Get your blockchain node running in minutes, then learn advanced configuration options.
+**Goal**: Get your blockchain node running in minutes, then learn advanced configuration options.

-Infinite Drive is a Cosmos EVM-compatible blockchain featuring the **Improbability (TEA)** token.
+Infinite Drive is a Cosmos EVM-compatible blockchain.

 ## Quick Navigation